zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 ## 5. Examples

-Shows the AI what a successful response looks like by providing sample inputs, outputs, templates, or reference documents.
-Examples help the AI mimic the desired style, structure, or level of detail.
+The Examples section shows the AI what a successful response should look like by providing sample inputs, outputs, templates, or reference documents.
+Examples help the AI mimic the desired style, structure, and level of detail.

-In this case you will Provide the example file "Proposal_Implementing_a_Company_Wide_Cybersecurity_Awareness_Training_Program.pdf" as an example of what you would want your output to look like.
+For this exercise, use the file "Proposal_Implementing_a_Company_Wide_Cybersecurity_Awareness_Training_Program.pdf" as an example of the style and structure you want your proposal to follow.

-An example does not always have to be a file or text that you provide.
-You can also describe the style or format you want the AI to emulate by referencing something it is likely to recognize.
-For example, you could ask the AI to "write in the style of a formal business proposal" or "use clear, persuasive language similar to a TED Talk.", implement the same writing style such as that Martin Luther King.
-This allows you to guide the output even when you don't have a sample example.
+An example does not always have to be a file.
+You can also describe the style or format you want the AI to emulate.
+For example, you might ask the AI to:

+Write in the style of a formal business proposal.
+Use clear, persuasive language similar to a TED Talk.
+Write using the style of Martin Luther King Jr.

+This allows you to guide the output even when you don't have a sample document.

+Download and upload this file using the same process you used earlier.

 [Proposal_Implementing_a_Company_Wide_Cybersecurity_Awareness_Training_Program.pdf](http://github.com/zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/blob/main/Proposal_%20Implementing%20a%20Company-Wide%20Cybersecurity%20Awareness%20Training%20Program.pdf)

-Again upload this file the same way you did earlier

 <details>
 <summary>💡 Example</summary>